Hebron: Crusader and Ayyubid period

 A royal domain, Hebron was handed over to Philip of Milly in 1161 and joined with the Seigneurie of Transjordan.
 A bishop was appointed to Hebron in 1168 and the new cathedral church of St Abraham was built in the southern part of the Haram.
 In 1167, the episcopal see of Hebron was created along with that of Kerak and Sebastia (the tomb of John the Baptist).

-In 1170, Benjamin of Tudela visited the city, which he called by its Frankish name, St. Abram de Bron.
-He reported:Here there is the great church called St. Abram, and this was a Jewish place of worship at the time of the Mohammedan rule, but the Gentiles have erected there six tombs, respectively called those of Abraham and Sarah, Isaac and Rebekah, Jacob and Leah.
-The custodians tell the pilgrims that these are the tombs of the Patriarchs, for which information the pilgrims give them money.
-If a Jew comes, however, and gives a special reward, the custodian of the cave opens unto him a gate of iron, which was constructed by our forefathers, and then he is able to descend below by means of steps, holding a lighted candle in his hand.
-He then reaches a cave, in which nothing is to be found, and a cave beyond, which is likewise empty, but when he reaches the third cave behold there are six sepulchres, those of Abraham, Isaac and Jacob, respectively facing those of Sarah, Rebekah and Leah.
+In 1170, Benjamin of Tudela visited Hebron, referred to as in its Frankish name St. Abram de Bron.
+He mentioned the great church called St. Abram, which was once a Jewish place of worship during the time of Muslim rule.
+The Gentiles had erected six tombs there, claimed to be those of Abraham, Sarah, Isaac, Rebekah, Jacob, and Leah.
+The custodians collected money from pilgrims by presenting these tombs as the tombs of the Patriarchs.
+However, if a Jew offered a special reward, they would open an iron gate leading to a series of empty caves, until reaching the third cave where the actual sepulchers of the Patriarchs and Matriarchs were said to be located.

 The Kurdish Muslim Saladin retook Hebron in 1187 – again with Jewish assistance according to one late tradition, in exchange for a letter of security allowing them to return to the city and build a synagogue there.
 The name of the city was changed back to Al-Khalil.
 A Kurdish quarter still existed in the town during the early period of Ottoman rule.
 Richard the Lionheart retook the city soon after.
 Richard of Cornwall, brought from England to settle the dangerous feuding between Templars and Hospitallers, whose rivalry imperiled the treaty guaranteeing regional stability stipulated with the Egyptian Sultan As-Salih Ayyub, managed to impose peace on the area.
 But soon after his departure, feuding broke out and in 1241 the Templars mounted a damaging raid on what was, by now, Muslim Hebron, in violation of agreements.